Introduction: Are Passwords Becoming Obsolete?

 Passkeys are amazing, but not perfect.
 Here are some things you should keep in mind:

-- A passkey is tied to the device where it’s stored
+- A passkey is tied to the device or account where it’s stored

 - If you lose that device, you may need a backup method to log in